UKCloud/documentation/articles/openstack/ostack-home.md

 <div class="row">
   <div class="col-md-4">
-    <p><strong>The right cloud for every platform.</strong> Our unique, multi-cloud offering allows public sector organisations to modernise legacy workloads across the board.
-Rehost traditional systems with UKCloud for VMware, or explore new and emerging technologies with OpenShift.
-No matter your digital maturity, we can help you build a cloud specific to your needs.</p>
+    <p><strong>The right cloud for every platform.</strong> Modernise legacy workloads across the board by rehosting traditional systems with UKCloud for VMware or exploring new and emerging technologies with OpenShift.
+We can help you build a cloud specific to your needs.</p>
   </div>
   <div class="col-md-4">
     <p><strong>An award-winning customer experience.</strong> The customer sits at the heart of everything we do.
-Whether that's through our 24/7 support function.
-A service we provide at no extra charge.
-Or by giving every single one of our customers a dedicated Service Delivery Manager – regardless of workload size.</p>
+Whether that's through our 24/7 support function – a service we provide at no extra charge – or by giving every single one of our customers a dedicated Service Delivery Manager.</p>
   </div>
   <div class="col-md-4">
     <p><strong>Dedicated to the public sector.</strong> From our unique assurance and connectivity options to the people we employ &ndash; everything we do comes back to our mission to help public sector organisations deliver better digital services at a lower cost.</p>